 ‘Ha kao’ fresh truffle prawn dumpling

 Whether you spell it har gow or ha kao, the fact that these delicious dumplings are an absolute staple to any yum cha experience remains steadfast.
-On its lunch menu, Huami has given the classic dish a sophisticated spin by adding truffle to each morsel and pack the delicate skin with plump and juicy prawns, while allowing the aromas of the truffle to shine through.
-Huami’s evening menu also offers some of the most high-quality Chinese we have ever seen with its unbelievably aromatic, fruit wood-roasted peking duck one of the best this city has to offer.
+On its lunch menu, Huami has given the classic dish a sophisticated spin by adding truffle to each morsel and packing the delicate skin with plump and juicy prawns.
+Huami’s evening menu also offers some of the most high-quality Chinese we have ever seen with its aromatic, fruit wood-roasted Peking duck one of the best this city has to offer.

 Sun World Restaurant